FNNDSC/pl-mgz2imageslices/README.rst

 ``mgz2imgslices.py`` is a ChRIS-based application that convert ``.mgz`` files to readable formats like PNGs or JPEGs.

-It bifurcates all the labels within a ``.mgz`` file and stores all the slices corresponding to each label within individual directories named after the label number.
+It filters all the labels within a ``.mgz`` file and stores all the slices corresponding to each label within individual directories named after the label number.

 **NOTE:**